-N. Confidentiality of Investigations
+O. Privacy of Investigations

-The investigation of relationship violence and sexual misconduct complaints will be conducted confidentially to the extent permitted by law, except insofar as information needs to be disclosed so that the University may effectively investigate the matter or take corrective action.
+The investigation of relationship violence and sexual misconduct complaints will be conducted in a private manner, except insofar as information needs to be disclosed so that the University may effectively investigate the matter or take corrective action.
+While discretion is important, the parties are not restricted from discussing and sharing information relating to their investigations with others.